roja/words/README.markdown

     lemma.synsets(:noun) # => array of synsets which represent nouns of the lemma bat
     # or
-    lemma.nouns # => array of synsets which represent nouns of the lemma bat lemma.verbs? #=> true
+    lemma.nouns # => array of synsets which represent nouns of the lemma bat lemma.noun_ids # => array of synsets ids which represent nouns of the lemma bat lemma.verbs? #=> true

     # specify a sense